Cressi Ellipse Balanced MC9 Regulator Review

 What Other Diver’s have to say about the Cressi Ellipse Balanced MC9

-Overall the feedback from this dive regulator is quite possible, there were no really negative reviews to be fund.
-Divers report they like the ease of breathing the regulator provides, and more that it is priced as a mid-range dive regulator but can still compete with the more expensive high-end regulators.
+Overall the feedback from this dive regulator is quite possible, there were no real negative reviews to be fund.
+Divers report they like the ease of breathing the regulator provides, and more than it is priced as a mid-range dive regulator but can still compete with the more expensive high-end regulators.

 You almost forget you’re in the water when a Cressi is in your mouth.
 This has historically been an issue in increasing the number of free-flows in cold water, but the sealed chamber on the first stage combined with the balanced diaphragm appears to be an all weather winner.

 I’ll soon challenge it at greater depths… but for now, I’m convinced Cressi has truly delivered a top notch regulator capable of competing with the big boys… albeit at a far better price.

 Taken from ScubaBoard.com Here

 My wife got me the Ellipse Balanced/MC-9 SC for my birthday in December.
 I absolutely love it.
 My wife tried it and stated that it breathes easier than her Aqua Lung reg.
 Almost no effort to breathe at all.
 I have been very happy with my Cressi products